GOFIRST-Robotics/Lunabotics/README.md

 Install Gazebo Fortress by running: `sudo apt-get install ros-humble-ros-gz`

 More info [here](https://gazebosim.org/docs/garden/ros_installation).
-Remember we are using ROS 2 Humble.
+Remember that we are using ROS 2 Humble.

 Instructions for building the ROS bridge (ros_gz) can be found [here](https://github.com/gazebosim/ros_gz/tree/humble#from-source).